Tagovailoa shined in high school football in Hawaii as well, and his highlight tape is incredibly impressive.

 Tua Tagovailoa at Alabama

-Tua Tagovailoa played as a true freshman in a few regular-season games in 2017, but his big break came against Georgia in the College Football Playoff National Championship Game.
+Quarterback Tua Tagovailoa played as a true freshman in a few regular-season games in 2017, but his big break came against Georgia in the College Football Playoff National Championship Game.
 This would be the game that cemented his place in Alabama Football history.

 After starter Jalen Hurts struggled, head coach, Nick Saban opted to use his backup after halftime, and it worked to perfection.
-Tua threw the game-winning touchdown pass, won the offensive MVP, and the Crimson Tide dynasty continued.
+Tua threw the game-winning touchdown pass to DeVonta Smith, won the offensive MVP, and the Crimson Tide dynasty continued.

 Tua’s stock only increased the next season.
 After he accumulated 3,966 passing yards and 43 more scores, he was named an All-American and the runner-up for the Heisman Trophy.
 He set the FBS record for passer rating that year as well.